JustinCally/VicmapR/cran-comments.md

+## Submission 0.2.0 (2023-04-11)
++ Changes to the internal elements of the package to use a new database url
++ Allows for the conversion of code from old to new version
++ New vignette explaining the migration

 ## Resubmission 0.1.9 (2022-06-10)
 + Addition of tutorial for new users, written by Rachel Swain (Vicmap for Beginners) (PR#36, #41)
 + Several bug fixes for the release of dbplyr 2.2.0 (PR#39, #40)